joelparkerhenderson/ways-of-working/README.md

 ### Feedback using SMART

-Specific feedback is better than general feedback.
+Specific feedback is better than unspecific or generic feedback.

-Measurable feedback is better than qualitative feedback.
+Measurable feedback is better than unmeasurable or qualitative feedback.

-Actionable feedback is better than unactionable feedback.
+Actionable feedback is better than unactionable or impracticable feedback.

-Relevant feedback is better than irrelevant feedback.
+Relevant feedback is better than irrelevant or extraneous feedback.

-Timely feedback is better than late feedback.
+Timely feedback is better than untimely or inopportune feedback.

 ### Feedback culture